Badger Maps plans the route. But who plans the day?

 - GPS tracking and check-ins

 Many teams use both.
-Badger Maps for routing, FieldPilot for stop selection.
+Badger Maps for the drive.
+FieldPilot for the day.

 Frequently asked questions